-She was admitted in February 2006 with a Waterlow score of 28, with an existing category 3 pressure ulcer to her right heel and subsequently developed category 1 & 2 sacral and buttock pressure ulcers in June
+She was admitted in February 2006 with a Waterlow score of 28, with an existing category 3 pressure injury to her right heel and subsequently developed category 1 & 2 sacral and buttock pressure injuries in June.

 She had poor anal sphincter control and the perineum and sacrum were frequently exposed to a watery faecal flow.